MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/case-handling-time.md

 [!INCLUDE [preview-banner](../../../shared-content/shared/preview-includes/preview-note.md)]

-Case handling time is the period you actively work on a case such as the time that you spent reviewing the case details, past cases and interactions with the customer through various channels, your offline research collaboration with team members, and the time spent on documenting case-related notes.
+Case handling time is the time you spend actively actively work on a case such as the time that you spent reviewing the case details, past cases and interactions with the customer through various channels, your offline research collaboration with team members, and the time spent on documenting case-related notes.

 Supervisors can use the case handling time to calculate the average time taken to handle cases, enabling effective workforce planning.